bpesquet/bpesquet.github.io/content/posts/demystifying_autodiff/index.md

 Off-the-shelf Machine Learning models like [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) or [MultiLayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) have fairly simple and well-defined ways of computing the loss function gradient.
 This is not true for more recent, deeper models, which mix a [complex architecture](https://arxiv.org/abs/1512.03385) with [huge amounts of parameters](https://arxiv.org/abs/2005.14165).
 Computing gradients becomes an algorithmically challenging and resource-hungry task.

 This is where autodifferentiation comes to the rescue.
 Frameworks like PyTorch or TensorFlow provide automatic and efficient computation of gradients for any sequence of operations, including math expressions but also algorithms using branching, loops or recursion.
-This gives researchers and engineers the freedom to create arbitrary complex models, without bothering with the low-level yet critical task of computing gradients.
+This gives researchers and engineers the freedom to create arbitrary complex models without bothering with the low-level yet critical task of computing gradients.

 Some experts in the field even believe in the advent of a [new paradigm](https://medium.com/@karpathy/software-2-0-a64152b37c35), sometimes called [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming), that would create software by assembling dynamic, parameterized modules trained through gradient-based optimization rather than hardcoding rules in an imperative way.